-This week’s travel guide may be up a little late but it’s only because Florence was my absolute favorite place and I had so much to write!
-Read about all we did in Tuscany in this week’s travel post.
+This week’s travel guide may be up a little late but it’s only because Florence is one of my favorite cities and province in the world.
+Read about all we did in Tuscany Italy in this week’s travel post.

-Day 1: We took the train from Venice to Florence and checked into our hotel (which was literally across the street from the train station).
+We took the train from Venice to Florence.
+Florence is in the Tuscany Region of Central Italy and known for its wine regions and a city famous for its Tuscan Cuisine.
+Tim and I checked into our hotel (which was literally across the street from the train station).
 We stayed at the Hotel Albani Firenze and got settled into our room.

 We did a lot of walking and worked up quite the appetite!
 We had dinner, I had beef stew and pasta.
 I can say through this entire trip I never had a bad meal!

-Day 2: All of the museums are closed on Monday so Sunday was our day to hit up the museums.
-If I can say there is one thing you have to get in Florence, it’s buy a Firenze card.
-This card let’s you skip all the lines and get into the museums before anyone else.
+All of the museums are closed on Monday so Sunday was our day to hit up the museums.
+If I can say there is one thing you have to get in Florence, it’s buying a Firenze card.
+This card lets you skip all the lines and get into the museums before anyone else.
 This card also gets you free bus fare and has a wifi password to hop on to the Firenze wifi network.

-We went to the Biboli Gardens, fellow blogger babe Hunter Schleicher, recommended we go there and it was incredible!
-I could have easily spent hours and hours walking the museum and beautiful gardens.
+We went to the Biboli Gardens, and fellow blogger babe Hunter Premo, recommended we go there and it was incredible!
+I could have easily spent hours and hours walking through the museum and beautiful gardens.
 Once you got to the top, it had the most amazing view.
 I could have easily sat there all day.

-We were starving after all the walking and didn’t have much time, so we popped in a local panini shop for lunch.
+We were starving after all the walking and didn’t have much time, so we popped into a local panini shop for lunch.
 Like I said, never had a bad meal!